 UC Davis Pediatric Telemedicine Program

-The UC Davis Pediatric Telemedicine Program, the first of its kind in the United States, provides physicians and patients with real-time remote consultation and evaluation though interactive, high-definition video and audio communication.
+The UC Davis Pediatric Telemedicine Program was one of the first programs of its kind in the nation to provide physicians and patients with real-time remote consultation and evaluation though interactive, high-definition video and audio communication.
 This enhanced video technology allows UC Davis to offer 24/7 expertise to remote health care providers, without the need to transfer a patient to UC Davis Children’s Hospital.

 Through this provider-to-provider program, UC Davis emergency medicine physicians, neonatologists, and critical care specialists connect directly to remote hospital emergency departments, newborn nurseries, and inpatient wards to provide care and consultation for infants, children and adolescents who experience traumatic injuries, life-threatening infectious diseases or other critical illnesses.
 The UC Davis Emergency Department, Neonatal Intensive Care Unit (NICU) and Pediatric and Cardiac Intensive Care Unit (PICU) also utilize mobile telemedicine carts to speed access to specialists at UC Davis Children’s Hospital.

 UC Davis Children’s Hospital utilizes video visits to connect patients and their families directly to health care providers from the comfort of their own homes using the MyUCDavisHealth app and web portal.
 In the event of an urgent health care issue, patients may also use Telehealth Express Care.